Double-Cover-Based Analysis of the Bethe Permanent of Block-Structured Positive Matrices: Factor-Graph View of the Trace Kernel

 \subsection{Symmetrization and the NFG kernel factorization}

-The weighted transition matrix $\matr{W}$ in \eqref{eq:Sdef} is a convenient walk kernel, but it is generally not symmetric because the column-type marker $u_{j'}$ is attached to the arrival type.
-For the spectral manipulations used in the main text, it is preferable to pass to a real symmetric kernel without changing any trace moment $\trace(\matr{W}^h)$.
+The weighted transition matrix $\matr{W}$ in \eqref{app:eq:Wdef} is a convenient walk kernel, but it is generally not symmetric because the column-type marker $u_{j'}$ is attached to the arrival type.
+For the spectral manipulations used in the main text, it is preferable to pass to a real symmetric kernel without changing trace powers $\trace(\matr{W}^h)$.

 This is done by splitting each column-type marker across the two half-edges incident to a step, i.e., replacing $u_{j'}$ by $\sqrt{u_j}\sqrt{u_{j'}}$ at the level of a transition $j\to j'$.
-Equivalently, we apply the diagonal similarity transform
+Equivalently, we apply the diagonal similarity transform to obtain the symmetric state-transition matrix $\matr{S}(\bm{t},\bm{u})$ introduced in Definition~\ref{def:S-general}, yielding